 Adequate supplies of sand and gravel are necessary for the economic growth of any area.
-South-central North Dakota has deposits of well-sorted gravel on terraces of the James and Missouri Rivers as well as abundant supplies of gravel in glacial outwash deposits.
+South-central North Dakota has deposits of wellsorted gravel on terraces of the James and Missouri Rivers as well as abundant supplies of gravel in glacial outwash deposits.

-Much of the surface water in the area is in numerous undrained depressions, intermittent streams, and a few permanent lakes, the largest of which is Lake Oahe along the western edge of Emmons and part of Burleigh Counties.
+Much of the surface water in the area is in numerous undrained depressions, intermittent streams, and a few permanent lakes, the largest of which is Lake Oahe along the western edge of Emmons County and part of Burleigh County.
 The Missouri River supplies the municipal water supply for Bismarck and is also used for irrigation.
-Ground water is abundant in south-central North Dakota.
-Aquifers are found in sandstone of the Fox Hills, Hell Creek, Cannonball, and Tongue River Formations and in the glacial gravel deposits.
+Groundwater is abundant in south-central North Dakota.
+Aquifers are found in sandstone of the Fox Hills, Hell Creek, Cannonball, and Bullion Creek Formations and in the glacial gravel deposits.
 Aquifers are common in meltwater deposits, both in trenches such as the James River and Pipestem Creek, and in outwash deposits such as the large one in Kidder County.
-Other types of water-bearing sand and gravel deposits are also found in the glacial drift.
-Many of these are buried within the drift and have little or no surface expression.
-Their location and extent are determined from subsurface data obtained from test drilling, by study of the records of existing wells, and by study of quality-of-water data.
-The buried drift aquifers range from narrow, linear bodies to extensive sheetlike bodies, similar to the surficial outwash deposits.
-Among the major buried drift aquifers are those in preglacial stream valleys.
-Such a buried valley is located in the Spiritwood area of eastern Stutsman County.
+Other types of waterbearing sand and gravel deposits are also found in the glacial deposits.